axelarnetwork/interchain-token-service/docs/index.md

 ## ITokenManagerProxy

-_This interface is implemented by the token manager proxy contract._
+This interface is for a proxy for token manager contracts.

 ### ZeroAddress